 For more information contact your primary or prescribing physician, or contact us for more information which we can supply on request.

 How Do Benzodiazepines Work?

-This slowing down effect produces a calm trance-like mental state.
+This slowing-down effect produces a calm trance-like mental state.

-Is Lorazepam a Narcotic?
+Is Ativan a Narcotic?

 Both drugs affect the GABA neurotransmitters, inducing a slowing or calming of the CNS.